 The Criminal Man (Borotmokmedi) : ‘Venice’ Review – Making A Murderer

 Dmitry Mamuliya’s glacially paced, taut psychological thriller The Criminal Man (Borotmokmedi) thematically stems out of Fyodor Dostoevsky’s tranquil spirit.
-A slight, minimal narrative with sparse dialogues harbors mammoth of a complex subliminal conundrum of the lead protagonist George Meskhi (Giorgi Petriashvili), a 28-year-old deputy-chief engineer from an industrial town.
+A slight, minimal narrative with sparse dialogues actually withholds a complex subliminal conundrum involving the lead protagonist George Meskhi (Giorgi Petriashvili), a 28-year-old deputy-chief engineer from an industrial town.
 Meskhi is a social outcast living an insignificant and bland life in his untethered cocoon of solitude.

 George’s humdrum life turns upside down after he accidentally witnesses the murder of a famous football goalkeeper.
-The only eye witness to the sensational murder, George’s life find new meaning through his romantic obsession with the murder that leads him onto a perilous journey.
+Being the only eye witness to this sensational murder, George finds new meaning in life through his romantic obsession with the murder and which leads him onto a perilous journey.

 Also, Read – THE SCARECROWS (LES ÉPOUVANTAILS) : ‘VENICE’ REVIEW- THE HORRORS OF SURVIVAL